MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework-overview.md

 ---
-Description: The Package Support Framework helps you fix issues that prevent your desktop application from running in an MSIX container.
+description: The Package Support Framework helps you fix issues that prevent your desktop application from running in an MSIX container.
 title: Package Support Framework ms.date: 05/14/2020
 ms.topic: article